 form and share a picture of the performance of public sector information and records management

 track performance over time using key health indicators

 gather insights on the challenges, risks and opportunities organisations are facing

 inform reporting to the government and the public on the state of public sector information and records management

-Most regulated organisations, including local authorities, will receive the survey.
-Although we’ll send the survey directly to Executive Sponsors, it is our expectation that information and records management staff will contribute to the response.
+Most regulated organisations, including local authorities, receive the survey.
+Although we send it directly to Executive Sponsors, it is our expectation that information and records management staff will contribute to the response.

-providing the opportunity for benchmarking of your organisation’s information management performance
+providing the opportunity for benchmarking your organisation’s information and records management performance

 showing your organisation’s information and records management performance over time